apitestbase/apitestbase.github.io/_docs/en/upgrade-from-old-version.md

 {% tab upgrade Docker %}

-`Remove the existing API Test Base container`.
+`Stop or remove the existing API Test Base container` (to avoid port number conflict with the new container).

 Run the new version following the instructions on [Quick Start](/docs/en/quick-start) page.